Mathison/Yelp-Restaurant-Photo-Classification/README.md

 * `ViewPhotoLabels.ipynb` Use our pretrained model to label individual images and show images ploted in section 5.2.1 of our report.
-You can specify the business unit you want to look into and the number images you want to show by changing 'business_id' and 'img_num' for the function: sample_map(model,model_extractfeatures,business_id,img_num)
+You can specify the business unit you want to look into and the number images you want to show by changing the two parameters 'BUSID' and 'NUM' respectively.
 * Our training data are stored in the /datasets/ee285s-public/yelpRestaurants/ directory of the server which should be clone to the code    * directory's folder /yelpRestaurants/
 * Our pretrained model is uploaded to the dropbox, link:https://www.dropbox.com/s/cl1enggjwc2p185/saved_model_1.pt?dl=0.
 It should be       put in the code directory